 State27Homes bloggers, Natashia and Laura, serve up a list of low-key Florida beaches for spring break.

-Trip Advisor’s Top 25 best beaches in the U.S. for 2016, included popular Florida beaches — Siesta Key, St. Pete Beach and good ole’ Clearwater Beach coasting into the number one spot.
+Trip Advisor’s Top 25 best beaches in the U.S. for 2017, included popular Florida beaches — Clearwater Beach, St. Pete Beach and good ole’ Siesta Beach coasting into the number one spot.

 With spring break upon us our well known beaches will definitely see an influx of visitors, but if you are like me then beach time means relaxation, not crowds.

 Last year I made a goal to visit at least one new beach since I typically stick to my familiar spots.
 Well I’m glad I did, because I found two excellent low-key, relaxing beaches.

 South Beach Park – Vero Beach, FL

 Last spring break we took a day trip to the city of Vero Beach to check out the beaches and outlet shopping there.
 We ended up at South Beach Park, which offered ample parking, gorgeous water and no loud crowds.
 The beach has a remote feel to it – definitely off the beaten path.
 We enjoyed this beach so much that we spent the whole day there leaving me no time or energy for outlet shopping.
 We wrapped up our day at South Beach Pizzeria (delicious!).